Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk

 \subsection{Isotropic Non-Gaussian Example}

-The equivalence between a zero in the inverse covariance matrix and a pair of conditional independent variables break down for non-gaussian distribution.
-The nonparanormal extends Gaussian graphical models to semiparametric Gaussian copula models by transforming the variables by smooth functions.
-We illustrate the applicability of QGM in representing the independence structure of a set of variables when the random variables are not jointly (nonpara)normal.
+In general, the equivalence between a zero in the inverse covariance matrix and a pair of conditional independent variables will break down for non-gaussian distributions.
+The nonparanormal graphical models extends Gaussian Graphical Models to Semiparametric Gaussian Copula models by transforming the variables with smooth functions.
+We illustrate the applicability of CIQGM in representing the conditional independence structure of a set of variables when the random variables are not even jointly nonparanormal.

-Consider i.i.d. copies of an $d$-dimensional random vector $W = (W_{1},\ldots,W_{d})$ from the following multivariate normal distribution, $W \sim N(0,I_{d\times d})$, where $I_{d\times d}$ is the identity matrix.
+Consider i.i.d. copies of an $d$-dimensional random vector $\tilde{X}_V = (\tilde{X}_{1},\ldots, \tilde{X}_{d-1},\tilde{X}_{d})$ from the following multivariate normal distribution, $\tilde{X}_V \sim N(0,I_{d\times d})$, where $I_{d\times d}$ is the identity matrix.
 Further, we generate